apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Airlines cut flights in Israel during war with Hamas**
+**Google's Pixel 8 Software Update Plan Could Help All Phone Buyers**

-You can read more about it [here](https://www.washingtonpost.com/travel/2023/10/09/israel-flights-war-hamas/).
+You can read more about it [here](https://www.cnet.com/tech/mobile/googles-pixel-8-software-update-plan-could-help-all-phone-buyers/).

 ## Requirements
 - Python 3.8